HIGHLIGHTS OF THE TOUR PACKAGE

 Payment of the Single Supplement Charge does not guarantee a single room booking when staying in accommodations on the nights of Day 3, Day 4, Day 5 & Day 6 due to limited availability in those accommodations.

 Single rooms are only guaranteed when we are staying in a hotel in Tokyo (Day 1, Day 9).

 No single use available when staying in the cabin on Day 2, Day 7, Day 8 since the cabin only offers shared accommodation (Cabin-Style) where you will share a cabin with other group members of the same gender.

 In the event that a single room cannot be provided, Yamnuska Mountain Tours will refund the portion of the Single Supplement Charge relevant to the nights on which a single room cannot be provided to you.

 Yamnuska Mountain Tours will try to fulfill requests for non-smoking rooms.
 However Yamnuska Mountain Tours cannot guarantee the availability of non-smoking rooms because some hotels and Japanese inns (Ryokan) do not have non-smoking rooms or such rooms are in very limited supply.

 It is a Moderate/Difficult hike.
 A moderate level of fitness is required for the hike.
-The trail is not technical however there are frequent elevation change throughout the day.
-(See Day-by-Day itinerary) You will need to be able to hike in a group over five days, averaging a comfortable 14 kilometer with a day-pack for 5 to 7 hours each day.
+The trail is not technical however there are frequent elevation changes throughout the day.
+(See Day-by-Day itinerary) You will need to be able to hike in a group over five days, averaging a comfortable 14 kilometers per day with a day-pack for 5 to 7 hours each day.

-The majority of the trail is well-maintained and signed and pleasantly cushined with fallen leaves which your feet and knees will appreciate.
+The majority of the trail is well-maintained and signed and pleasantly cushioned with fallen leaves, which your feet and knees will appreciate.